-In order to be reimbursed, you must complete your relocation travel within three months of your last day of tenure and submit a Travel Expense Report within 60 days of relocation.
+In order to be reimbursed, you must complete your return relocation travel within 30 days of your last day of tenure and submit a Travel Expense Report within 5 days of relocation.

 8.7.1 You will be reimbursed for return relocation costs if

 - You are returning to a permanent position of employment outside the United States from which you were on leave during your Research Associateship award

-8.7.2 You should complete and submit a Travel Authorization form for your return relocation no later than eight weeks before your proposed travel date(s).
-Your return relocation Travel Authorization form should be signed by you, your Research Adviser, and your Laboratory Program Representative.
+8.7.2 You should complete and submit a TA for your return relocation no later than four weeks before your proposed travel date(s).

-8.7.3 The Travel Authorization form should be as specific as possible, making sure that you include the name of any spouse and/or the name(s) and age(s) of any dependent family member(s) traveling with you.
+8.7.3 The TA should be as specific as possible, making sure that you include the name of any spouse and/or the name(s) and age(s) of any dependent family member(s) traveling with you.
 Also, any unusual circumstances surrounding your relocation should be noted in the "Additional Comments" section.

-8.7.4 Once your Travel Authorization is approved, you may obtain direct-bill airline tickets from Omega World Travel.
+8.7.4 Once your Travel Authorization is approved, you may obtain direct-bill one-way airline tickets from Omega World Travel.

 8.7.5 You are limited to the same amount of accompanied, excess, and/or unaccompanied baggage as for your initial relocation.